 CPD (Continuous Professional Development)

 I undertake ongoing professional and personal development in many forms and regularly attend lectures and structured training and development.
-A sample of the CPD courses I have attended are:

 In line with BACP Code of Ethical Conduct and Practice I attend regular supervision.